Dr. Matthew Covington

 Leslee joined the staff in January 2016 as the Director of Christian Education.
 A native New Yorker, Leslee attended Maryville College in East Tennessee, followed by a year living in Birmingham, Alabama, where she received her call to ministry.
 It was her move to the Presbyterian School of Christian Education in Richmond, Virginia, where she met and married her husband, W. Glenn Kirkconnell.
 Following graduation they moved to Charlottesville for Glenn to pursue PhD studies.
 Their children, Heather and Ryan, were born in Charlottesville.
 Leslee accepted a call to be DCE for First Presbyterian Church in Gainesville, Florida.
 Twelve years of great ministry and then a call to Lilburn, Georgia, serving two churches in the Atlanta area.
 The Presbytery of Tampa Bay called her to be Resource Center Director and Educator for the Presbytery in 2007.
 After six years, the Presbytery voted to close the Resource Center and Leslee moved to Davidson, North Carolina to be Interim DCE for Davidson College Presbyterian Church.
 Along the way she has earned her Certification as a Christian Educator, been ordained a Ruling Elder, done much training in preventing Clergy misconduct and child abuse, helped plan regional and national CE training events and enjoys serving the wider church through the Presbytery.

 Leslee loves to garden, read, sew and cook.
 She and Glenn enjoy taking walks, playing a wide variety of board games, and playing with their four parrots, in addition to keeping up with their young adult children, both of whom are accomplished musicians.
+She and Glenn recently welcomed their first grandchild, Theo, born Dec.
+30 2017 to Heather and Jake.

 Dr. Wayne Pope joined our church staff as Choir Director in September 2011.
 Wayne is a Professor of Music at Western Kentucky University where he teaches voice and directs the opera theatre program.